meshcloud/meshcloud-docs/docs/administration.projects.md

 ### Delete Projects & Tenants

-Projects can currently only be deleted by meshCustomers.
+Projects can currently only be deleted by Customer Admins.

 If a meshProject is marked for deletion by a meshCustomer, and all meshTenants of the meshProject have been successfully deleted, the meshProject is then automatically deleted.